-The BPhil is an intellectually demanding course, presupposing an undergraduate and/or graduate background in philosophy (or equivalent).
+The BPhil is an intellectually demanding postgraduate course, presupposing an undergraduate and/or graduate background in philosophy (or equivalent).
 It is not in general suitable as a conversion course for students changing to philosophy from another subject and it cannot be studied part-time or externally.
 It is regarded both as training for the DPhil and a basis for teaching a range of philosophical subjects and requires sustained and focused work over two years.

 Candidates admitted for the BPhil will be taught through a combination of classes and one-to-one supervisions.
-Each candidate will be required to submit seven assessed essays (of no more than 5,000 words each) across at least five subjects (with no more than two essays on any one subject), together with a thesis of up to 30,000 words.
+Each candidate will be required to submit six assessed essays (of no more than 5,000 words each) across at least five subjects (with no more than two essays on any one subject), together with a thesis of up to 30,000 words.

 The assessed essays must be chosen from three broad subject Groups: one essay must be on a subject from Group 1 (“Theoretical Philosophy”), one on a subject from Group 2 (“Practical Philosophy”), and two on a subject or subjects from Group 3 (“History of Philosophy”), of which at least one must be concerned with philosophy written before 1800.
 The precise list of subjects in the three groups will be published at the beginning of each year and will be tailored to the particular strengths of the Faculty members who will be teaching that year, but a typical list might be as follows:

 Group 1: Metaphysics; Epistemology; Logic and Philosophy of Logic; Philosophy of Language; Philosophy of Mind; Philosophy of Religion; Philosophy of Probability and Decision Theory ; Philosophy of Science; Philosophy of Mathematics; Philosophy of Physics; Philosophy of Psychology and Cognitive Science.

 Group 2: Normative and Applied Ethics; Meta-Ethics; Political Philosophy; Aesthetics.

 Group 3: Ancient Philosophy; Medieval Philosophy; Early Modern Philosophy; History of Philosophy from 1800 to 1950.

-There will be provision for candidates to apply to offer up to two essays on at most one subject not included in the list of approved subjects.
+There will be provision for candidates to apply to submit up to two essays on at most one subject not included in the list of approved subjects.